 That seems like plenty, but if you’re into your tech, moving up to SE adds a 7.0-inch touch-screen with Android Auto and Apple CarPlay.
 You also get electric adjustment for the driver’s seat, rear parking sensors and a rear-view camera.
 Bigger 17-inch alloy wheels are also included, as is a touch of leather on the steering wheel and gear knob.

 The Premium trim adds keyless entry and engine start, automatic wipers, 18-inch alloy wheels – you might want to assess the effect these have on ride comfort before you go ahead – and an 8.0-inch touch-screen.

 Premium SE adds heated and ventilated leather seats, a head-up display, a heated steering wheel and front parking sensors.
 The top-of-the-range Premium GT is only available with the 1.6-litre petrol engine, and comes everything Premium SE gives you, plus full LED headlights and rear lights.

 We wouldn’t blame you if you bought a Kona simply on looks alone.
-It’s certainly one of the more striking additions to the rapidly expanding compact SUV sector.
+It’s certainly one of the more striking additions to the rapidly expanding compact SUV sector, and with three choices of power - petrol, hybrid or electric - can appeal to a wide audience.
 The exterior wow-factor is complemented by a funky, airy interior, and a decent driving experience, along with competitive pricing, excellent levels of equipment – even on the base model – and a comprehensive five-year warranty, which all stack up to a create a compelling argument in the Kona’s favour.